Nikunj-Gupta/Faces/README.md

 * [OpenCV][opencv] - OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 * Python

+### Usage

+* You need to install OpenCV.
+Make sure you have the latest version of it.
+(I used OpenCV-3.1.0)
+    - Follow the steps in these links:
+        - [Link 1][1]
+        - [Link 2][2]

+**Face Detection**
+	- Download *facedetect.py* in your working directory.
+	- Open the file, and enter your image file's name (or the path to it if its not in your working directory)
+	- Run the command ```python facedetect.py``` on terminal and you will see a rectangle on the faces in the image in a new pop-up window.

+**Face Tracking**
+	- Download *facetracking.py* in your working directory.
+	- Open the file, and enter your video file's name (or the path to it if its not in your working directory)
+	- Run the command ```python facetracking.py``` on terminal and you will see a rectangle on the faces in the video in a new pop-up window.

 ### Acknowledgements

 * [Prof. G.S.
 Raghavan][profgsr] for guiding us and giving us an opportunity to learn a lot from such a project.